awaseem/smartmirror/README.md

 Lets just say that hue doesn't have an api that interfaces with https, you can just load the unsafe scripts (bad hack) or enable the flag in chromium

+## Credit

+Saw Evan Cohens smart mirror on reddit and decided to make my own with React.js (he used angular).
+Check his project out and give him some [love](https://github.com/evancohen/smart-mirror)

 still developing....